hcientist/OnlinePythonTutor/v5-unity/README.txt

 and run the server with Bottle: python bottle_server.py

-to start using npm:

-  npm start
-  npm run webpack

 ---
 Ported the code base over to TypeScript for enhanced static checking